Superrehtard/old_diaspora_wiki/glossary.md

     http://wikipedia.org/wiki/Diaspora_(software)

 - **Diaspora**
-    a software that can be installed on a server by someone that has the knowledge to do so.
-They in turn can allow people to register for an account on what they call their **pod**.
-There are many of these pods already established across the internet with many users.
-You register for a free account on a pod and you can seamlessly connect with other users on other pods the same as if you were making someone a friend on other social networking sites.
-No matter which pod you are on, you are all using **Diaspora**.
-If you have the technical skills, you can even set up your own pod for your family and or friends.
-They can in turn connect to family and friends on your pod or even other pods with ease.
+    a software that can be installed on a server by someone that has the knowledge to do so.&nbsp; They in turn can allow people to register for an account on what they call their **pod**.&nbsp; There are many of these pods already established across the internet with many users.&nbsp; You register for a free account on a pod and you can seamlessly connect with other users on other pods the same as if you were making someone a friend on other social networking sites.&nbsp; No matter which pod you are on, you are all using **Diaspora**.&nbsp; If you have the technical skills, you can even set up your own pod for your family and or friends.&nbsp; They can in turn connect to family and friends on your pod or even other pods with ease.
     http://whatIsDiaspora.com
     http://wikipedia.org/wiki/Diaspora_(social_network)

 - **Diaspora Group or Forum**
-    a private space where a group of friends or colleagues can discuss issues, collaborate on projects, share links & images, and organize meetups & other events.
-For now, the technology is not quite in place, but many are anticipating a future populated with **Diaspora Groups**.
+    a private space where a group of friends or colleagues can discuss issues, collaborate on projects, share links & images, and organize meetups & other events.&nbsp; For now, the technology is not quite in place, but many are anticipating a future populated with **Diaspora Groups**.
     http://wikipedia.org/wiki/Internet_forum

 - **[DiasporaForum.org](http://DiasporaFoundation.org)**